d-shap/mercurial/README.md

 To run container next volumes should be mapped
 * repository root folder
+* htpasswd file to store hashes of user passwords
 * log folder
-* htpasswd file to store user passwords

 Installation
 ------------